gemseo/gemseo-umdo/docs/user_guide/umdo/pce.md

 [PCE][gemseo_umdo.formulations.pce.PCE]
-is a U-MDO formulation that estimates the statistics using polynomial chaos expansions (PCEs).
+is a U-MDO formulation that estimates the statistics using functional chaos expansions (FCEs), including polynomial chaos expansions (PCEs).
+By default, this U-MDO formulation is based on the [PCERegressor][gemseo.mlearning.regression.algos.pce.PCERegressor].

-At each iteration of the optimization loop, a PCE is built over the uncertain space and its coefficients are used to estimate specific statistics, namely mean, standard deviation, variance and margin.
+At each iteration of the optimization loop, an FCE is built over the uncertain space and its coefficients are used to estimate specific statistics, namely mean, standard deviation, variance and margin.